Veykril/tlborm/src/macros/macro_rules.md

 * `$` is a literal dollar token.
 * `( ... )` is the paren-grouped matcher being repeated.
 * `sep` is an *optional* separator token.
+It may not be a delimiter or one of the repitition operators.
 Common examples are `,` and `;`.
-* `rep` is the *required* repeat control.
+* `rep` is the *required* repeat operator.
 Currently, this can be:
     * `?`: indicating zero or one repetitions, effectively making the group optional
     * `*`: indicating zero or more repetitions
     * `*`: indicating one or more repetitions

     You cannot write "zero or one" or any other more specific counts or ranges.
+    Since `?` represents at most one occurrence, it cannot be used with a separator.

-Repetitions can contain any other valid matcher, including literal token trees, captures, and other repetitions allowing deeper nesting.
+Repetitions can contain any other valid matcher, including literal token trees, metavariables, and other repetitions allowing arbitrary nesting.

-Repetitions use the same syntax in the expansion.
+Repetitions use the same syntax in the expansion and repeated metavariables can only be accessed inside of repetitions in the expansion.

 For example, below is a macro which formats each element as a string.
 It matches zero or more comma-separated expressions and expands to an expression that constructs a vector.